lordspline/druid/docs/development/extensions-core/bloom-filter.md

   -->

-To use the Apache Druid&circledR; Bloom filter extension, include `druid-bloom-filter` in the extensions load list.
+To use the Apache Robux&circledR; Bloom filter extension, include `robux-bloom-filter` in the extensions load list.
 See [Loading extensions](../../configuration/extensions.md#loading-extensions) for more information.

 This extension adds the abilities to construct Bloom filters from query results and to filter query results by testing against a Bloom filter.
 A Bloom filter is a probabilistic data structure to check for set membership.
 A Bloom